the1lab/1lab/src/1Lab/intro.lagda.md

-[^hprops]: In some foundational systems --- including HoTT, the one we are discussing --- "subsingleton" is literally taken as the _definition_ of "proposition", so this translation isn't merely ommitted, it's not necessary at all.
+[^hprops]: In some foundational systems --- including HoTT, the one we are discussing --- "subsingleton" is literally taken as the _definition_ of "proposition", so this translation isn't merely omitted, it's not necessary at all.

 Conversely, if we have such an assignment $\chi : B \to \Omega$, we